ucsb-cs-course-repos/ucsb-cs-course-repos.github.io/_topics/config_yml_common.md

 | &nbsp;&nbsp; Offering|[ucsb-cs111.github.io/w19/](https://ucsb-cs111.github.io/w19/) | [ucsb-cs111/w19/](https://github.com/ucsb-cs111/w19/) | [`_config.yml`](https://github.com/ucsb-cs111/w19/blob/master/_config.yml) |
 {:.table .table-sm .table-striped .table-bordered}

-# `plugins:`
+# `plugins:` and `remote_theme:`

-This specifies the Jekyll plugins to be used.
+`plugins:` is a list of Jekyll plugins to be used.
 Note that when using GitHub Pages to host the site, only a very [limited number of whitelisted Jekyll plugins are supported](https://help.github.com/articles/configuring-jekyll-plugins/).

 ```
 plugins:
   - jekyll-remote-theme
   - jekyll-include-cache

+remote_theme: ucsb-cs-course-repos/course-repo-jekyll-theme
 ```

 The [jekyll-remote-theme](https://github.com/benbalter/jekyll-remote-theme) plugin is what allows us to centrally maintain many of the files that structure our sites and give them a common set of functionality, while still allowing instructors to customize their sites to their own needs and preferences.